Inconspicuous Interference

 Works selected will be determined by relevance to the BJC's educational and rental programs, as well as available space and optimal layout of pieces.

-Selected artists will be notified by March 5.
-Artwork must arrive at the BJC by March 15, and will be on display starting March 19 for a period of approximately six to nine months.
+Selected artists will be notified by March 9.
+Artwork must arrive at the BJC by March 16, and will be on display from March 20 through May 1.

 We look forward to showcasing the next round of amazing work created by our community.